-Student Auxiliary Services Store
+Student Auxiliary Services

-The Student Auxiliary Services, Gift & Technology Store is temporarily located on the first floor of Millikan Library.
-Owned and operated by the Institute, the store serves the students, faculty, and staff, carrying a stock of Caltech authors' books, insignia merchandise, gift items, school supplies and computers (including hardware and supporting software and instructional materials) that support Caltech's educational and research functions. http://bookstore.caltech.edu.
-The Red Door Café that provides various types of coffee drinks and juices, along with other food items and is located next to Chandler Dining Hall.
+The Student Auxiliary Services, Gift & Technology Store (http://caltechstore.caltech.edu) is located on the first floor of the new Hameetman Center.
+Established in the 2018-2019 academic year with a lead gift from The Hameetman Foundation, the Hameetman Center (formerly the Winnett Student Center) is now renamed in the Foundation's and Fred Hameetman (BS '62) and his wife, Joyce's honor.
+Owned and operated by the Institute, the store serves the students, faculty, and staff, carrying a stock of Caltech authors' books, insignia merchandise, gift items, school supplies, computer hardware and accessories that support Caltech's educational and research mission.
+Also located on the first floor of the new Hameetman Center is the redesigned Red Door Marketplace that offers freshly brewed coffee and tea, full menu, and bakery items.

-STUDENT HEALTH & COUNSELING SERVICES
+STUDENT WELLNESS SERVICES